Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend: Conclusion

 \section{Conclusion}

-This paper explores word-level textual attacks through the lens of $n$-gram frequency and provide a new direction to improve model robustness.
-Analysis of AEs shows the attackers' general tendency towards $n$-FD examples, and $n = 2$ shows the best interpretation ability.
-We also show that standard trained models perform worse on $n$-FD examples which could provide potential risks for NLP models.
-Inspired by this finding, we design a $n$-FD adversarial training which can also effectively improve robustness of model.
-Additionally, employing bigram frequency is more effective in building robustness than unigram.
-We believe this work will help researchers to better understand adversarial attack and defense in NLP.
-However, our work have limitations.
-Firstly, we cannot explain why $n = 2$ is the best choice.
-And there stil exist AEs that belongs to 2-FA.
-Besides, utilizing multiple $n$-gram information is not considered, which can be explored in the future.
+This paper provides a novel understanding of word-level textual attacks through the lens of $n$-gram frequency, and provides a new direction to improve model robustness.
+Our analysis of adversarial examples reveals a the attackers' general tendency towards $n$-FD examples, with $n = 2$ shows the .
+We also find that typically trained models are more vulnerable to n-FD examples, indicating potential risks for NLP models.
+Motivated by these findings, we introduce an n-FD adversarial training method that significantly improves model robustness, comparable to gradient-based approach.
+Notably, using 2-gram frequencies proves more efficient in fortifying models compared to 1-gram frequencies.
+We believe this work will deepen the understanding of adversarial attack and defense in NLP.
+However, there are limitations in our study.
+Primarily, we do not fully understand why there are some AEs that belongs to 2-FA.
+Furthermore, our study does not incorporate multiple n-gram information.

-For ethical discussion, our interpretation and experiments of the textual adversarial attack may be employed to design more powerful attack.
-However, we also propose a method to effectively defense against them.